Ever wondered what makes Caribbean food and Trinidad food taste so, so good?

 - 1/2 cup water

-- Wash culantro leaves with warm water.
+- Wash leaves with warm water.

-- Blend water and garlic.
+- Blend water, garlic and ginger.

 - Add the leaves a little at a time and continue blending until it forms a thick paste.

 - Use immediately or bottle and store in the fridge.